Kadee80/WebDev_Spring26/Week07/README.md

 - Presentation is part of your midterm grade, this is how it is marked on-time. **I will not be grading your _code_ until Friday March 27**.
 If you make any considerable changes within the extra time, please email me so that I am aware your project may look/behave differently than when you presented.

 ## 📣  Email me if you would like to present _next_ Thursday (Week08)
+My email address can be found in the header portion of the syllabus (this repo's main readme file).